What on Earth is Geophysics?

 1. Emission of controlled acoustic energy from a seismic source

-• Compressed air guns (marine)
+• Compressed air marine sources (marine)

 • Seismic vibrator or explosive source (land)